Lazy-Bing-Server/Bud-MCDRTemplate/README.md

 Try `python -m mcdreforged pack` to generate the packed plugin!

-This template is under the MIT license.
+This template is under the LGPL-v3 license.